d-morrison/IntroStatActivities/08-inference-2cat_test.rmd

 \rgs
 \rgs

-3. In the CPR and blood thinners study in the textbook and presented as an example in the reading guide for sections 5.4.1 to 5.4.2,
+3. In the CPR and Blood Thinners study in the textbook and presented as an example in the reading guide for sections 5.4.1--5.4.2,

 \rgi a.
 What was the p-value of the test?
 \rgs